Glenn Otto: Texas Rangers

 On July 29, 2021, Otto, along with Josh Smith, Ezequiel Durán, and Trevor Hauver were traded to the Texas Rangers in exchange for Joey Gallo and Joely Rodríguez.
 He was assigned to the Round Rock Express of the Triple-A West following the trade, going 2–1 with a 2.70 ERA and 19 strikeouts over 20 innings.
 On August 27, Texas selected Otto's contract and promoted him to the major leagues to make his MLB debut that night versus the Houston Astros.
 In his debut, he threw five scoreless innings while recording seven strikeouts.
 Over six games for Texas in 2021, Otto posted a record of 0–3, a 9.26 ERA, and 28 strikeouts over 23 1/3 innings.
 After opening the 2022 season with 3 starts for Round Rock, Otto spent the rest of the season with Texas, going 7–10 with a 4.64 ERA and 107 strikeouts over 135 2/3 innings.

+Otto opened the 2023 season on the 60-day injured list with a strained oblique.
+He was activated to make his season debut on June 30, 2023.
+After struggling to a 10.13 ERA in 6 appearances, Otto was designated for assignment by the Rangers on September 5.

+San Diego Padres

+On September 7, 2023, Otto was claimed off waivers by the San Diego Padres.
+He made 3 starts for the Triple–A El Paso Chihuahuas, logging an 0–2 record and 7.94 ERA with 4 strikeouts across 5 2/3 innings.

+Otto began the 2024 season on the injured list with a right teres major muscle strain.
+He was designated for assignment by the Padres on July 28, 2024, without having appeared for the team.
+Otto was released by the organization the same day.

+Houston Astros

+On August 14, 2024, Otto signed a minor league contract with the Houston Astros.
+On October 27, Otto re-signed with the Astros on a minor league contract for the 2025 season.